NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

 The second step is the dimensionality reduction part.
 NannyML uses PCA to perform this.
 By default it aims to capture 65% of the dataset's variance but this is a parameter that can be changed.
-The PCA algorithm is fitted on the reference dataset.
-It learns a transofrmation from the pre-processed, from the first step, model input space to a :term:`Latent space`.
+The PCA algorithm is fitted on the reference dataset and learns a transofrmation from the pre-processed, from the first step, model input space to a :term:`Latent space`.
 NannyML then applies this transformation to the data being analyzed.
 This step is crucial.
 It is key here that the representation learning method captures the internal structure of the model input data and ignores any random noise that is usually present.

-The third step is to transform the data from the latent space back to the preprocessed model input space that was computed at the end of the first step.
+The third step is to transform the data from the latent space back to the preprocessed model input space.
 All that is needed for that is to apply the inverse PCA transformation.

 Since the second step in the Reconstruction Error with PCA process is about compressing information one cannot expect at the end of step three to have precisely with the data they